bmorledge-hampton19/benbiohelpers/README.md

 # My_Python_Helpers
- Scripts meant to be imported into other projects to help out with common problems
+ Scripts meant to be imported into other projects to help out with common bioinformatics problems